Dedicated West Palm Beach Personal Injury Attorneys Serving South Florida Victims

 Discuss Your Case With an Aggressive Injury Lawyer in Florida

 At Frankl & Kominsky, our injury attorneys will aggressively pursue your right to compensation if you were hurt in an accident in the Boynton Beach and West Palm Beach areas.
 We are skilled litigators with a deep understanding of substantive law and the judicial process.
 Whether we tenaciously battle through settlement negotiations on your behalf or carry your claim all the way to trial, you can depend on our commitment to never settle for less than what you deserve for your injuries.
 We serve individuals and families in Delray Beach, Boca Raton, Lake Worth, and West Palm Beach among other Florida communities.
-Call us today at (855) 800-8000 or complete our online form to schedule an initial consultation with a West Palm Beach personal injury lawyer at no cost to you.
+Call us today at (855) 800-8000 or complete our online form to schedule an initial consultation at no cost to you.
 We are fluent in Spanish and Creole.